Ayustina22006/NutriCheck-MD-Repo/README.md

 - ✅ Dashbord Nutrition User

- ## How can you clone and install the application from this repository??:
+ # How can you clone and install the application from this repository?
 1. You can clone this repository with using one of two methods:
 	- HTTPS: Use Git or SVN checkout by making use of this URL: https://github.com/Afdalgan/NutriCheck-MD-Repo.git
 	   ```sh